The road to medical school is long

 Your fit.
 Why are you a match made in heaven for the

-specific medical school you have targeted?
+specific medical school being targeted?
 Why will you be a better fit and contribute

-more to the program and the community than the other applicants can?
+more to the program and community than the other applicants?
 Does your

 application convincingly argue that, if admitted, you will gladly attend the